 (Play video for more presentation)

 At first glance, it might seem that you will need an engineering degree to pull this thing off.
 But, this notion is far from the truth.
 There are only three steps to this intimidating project.
-All you have to do is assemble the outside part, which essentially involves you to screw things together.
+All you have to do is assemble the outside part, which essentially involves you screwing things together.
 Then, comes the wiring part, which is insanely easy.
 Finally, the cakewalk part-you decorate it the way you like.

 Beyond this, you don’t have to do anything.
 You don’t have to cut wood, drill a hole, or do anything else along the same lines.
 Plus, you can easily get all the parts for the project from a local hardware store—lightbulb, USB wall charger, power cord, light socket, outer plate, box, light cord, nipple, locknut, and washer.
 Once everything is put together, it will light up the bulb and invite a bright smile on your face!